Shanka123/STSN/README.md

 To train on this dataset, we used a cluster with multiple nodes (2) and multiple gpus per node (4), and submitting scripts (`clevr_job.slurm`) to the SLURM job scheduler.

-You might have to change lines 4-9 depending on your cluster specifications.
+You might have to change lines 4-9 of `clevr_job.slurm` depending on your cluster specifications.
 Default settings are for training on eight 80GB A100 GPUs across 2 nodes.

 Specify the path to the dataset, path to save the model, and run number (integer in string format) in the following line of `clevr_job.slurm`